 Restriction report p.
 83 and 84.
 Paragraph 8 of the restriction proposal establishes reporting requirements for industrial and other permitted uses of microplastics.
-12 months after the entry into force (EiF) of the restriction, the following information should be sent to ECHA annually: - the identity of the polymer(s) used in the previous year,
+12 months after the entry into force (EiF) of the restriction, the following information should be sent to ECHA annually:

-- the identity of the polymer(s) used in the previous - a description of the use of the microplastic, - the quantity of microplastics used in the previous year, and - the quantity of microplastics released to the environment, either estimated or measured in the previous year.
+- the identity of the polymer(s) used in the previous year, - a description of the use of the microplastic, - the quantity of microplastics used in the previous year, and - the quantity of microplastics released to the environment, either estimated or measured in the previous year.